People of the Strand: Helen Noni Jabavu (1919-2008)

 Jabavu herself recognised how her selection as editor held an inherent social activism within it.
 Speaking of her appointment, she proclaimed:

 “Getting this job was a surprise to me.
 It’s delightful that people are beginning to accept that jobs of this sort can be done by black people, or brown people, or yellow people.
 This sort of progress is bound to come.
 People see them washing up in cafes and think: ‘That’s what coloured people are good for’.
 They accept them as cricketers of athletes or entertainers, but somehow they can’t consider what counts”.

 Resigning from her position in March 1962, Jabavu’s role as editor of The New Strand was short-lived.
 Yet, in that window of time, she not only created history, but also paved the way for others who identified with her.
 Taking on a role hitherto only held by white men, Jabavu’s editorship was ground-breaking, and very much so worth celebrating.

 Read more on Helen Noni Jabavu

 Ebony Magazine April 1962 on Google Books

 Athambile Masola, Reading Noni Jabavu in 2017, Mail and Guardian, 10 Aug 2017

 Makhosazana Xaba, On Noni Jabavu and the return home, Johannesburg Review of Books, 5 Aug 2019

-Sarah is a final year English Literature student at King’s College London who has an avid interest in writing/editorial work.
-Having studied in the vicinity of The Strand for three years, Sarah is well traversed in the area and has an avid interest in what history lay there before her time, and what history is being made now.
+Sarah is a 21-year-old soon-to-be English Literature graduate from King’s College London who has an avid interest in writing/editorial work.
+Having studied in the vicinity of The Strand for three years, Sarah is well traversed in the area and has a passion for discerning the often unheard of history that lay there before her time, and what history is being made now.